adityakanthe10/Kirat-Cohort/WEEK2/Notes.md

 - Status codes

-1. 200 - Everythin went fine .
+1. 200 - Everything went fine .
 2. 404 - Doctor is not in the hospital .
-3. 500 -Mid surgery light went away .
+3. 500 - Mid surgery light went away .
 4. 411 - Inputs were incorrect,wrong person came to surgery.
 5. 403 - you were not allowed in the hospital .